 - Sauté the onions in olive oil over medium-high heat.

 - Once they begin caramelizing, reduce the heat and let them simmer.
 Stir every few minutes to make sure they don't burn.

 - Add the garlic and sauté for 1-2 more minutes.

-- Add the yogurt, Worchestershire sauce and garlic salt to the mixing bowl with the caramelized onions.
+- Add the yogurt, Worcestershire sauce, onion powder and salt to the mixing bowl with the caramelized onions.

 - Stir until the mixture is evenly combined.
 Taste, and season with additional salt and pepper or extra worcestershire if needed.

 - Top with remaining caramelized onions and serve immediately.